Introduction to the consumer protection in the Australian Consumer Law

 The trial judge found that Mr Koblet’s conduct was unconscionable and contrary to section 12CB or the ASIC Act.
 This decision was overturned by the full Federal Court.
 Then the majority of the High Court found that the conduct was not unconscionable.

-The High Court determined that the ‘book-up’ system had advantages for the Anangu people unrelated to their lack of education and financial acumen (including the The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. to deal with a bust and boom economy, to avoid paperwork, and to avoid the ‘demand sharing’ or ‘humbugging’ of economic resources by relatives that is characteristic of many Indigenous societies).
+The High Court determined that the ‘book-up’ system had advantages for the Anangu people unrelated to their lack of education and financial acumen (including the capacity to deal with a bust and boom economy, to avoid paperwork, and to avoid the ‘demand sharing’ or ‘humbugging’ of economic resources by relatives that is characteristic of many Indigenous societies).

 It was also held that Mr Koblet did not act systematically in bad faith, and that he was willing to negotiate with customers if they needed money.
 It was pivotal that customers could end their relationship with Mr Koblet by cancelling their bank cards and chose to continue their relationship.
 In contrast, the minority judges found the conduct was unconscionable because Mr Koblet took advantage of the Anangu customers’ special disadvantage and the system was discriminatory and unfair.

-Most consumer disputes are resolved through A way of resolving a dispute outside the court system.
-There are different kinds of alternative dispute resolution, including arbitration, negotiation and mediation. or ombudsmen schemes, rather than through the courts (see Chapter 7.4: Taking action as a consumer).
+Most consumer disputes are resolved through alternative dispute resolution or ombudsmen schemes, rather than through the courts (see Chapter 7.4: Taking action as a consumer).

 Some of these schemes issue guidance or approach documents about how they resolve disputes.
-For example, the Credit and Investments A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. – who previously dealt with complaints against certain lenders, brokers and other financial firms (and who was replaced by the Australian Financial Complaints Authority on 1 November 2018) – has issued ‘Position statement 8: unconscionable conduct’.
-This document states that asset lending – which involves lending only on the basis of the value of the Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions., without considering whether the consumer can afford the repayments – significantly increases the likelihood that a financial firm has engaged in unconscionable conduct.
+For example, the Credit and Investments Ombudsman – who previously dealt with complaints against certain lenders, brokers and other financial firms (and who was replaced by the Australian Financial Complaints Authority on 1 November 2018) – has issued ‘Position statement 8: unconscionable conduct’.
+This document states that asset lending – which involves lending only on the basis of the value of the security, without considering whether the consumer can afford the repayments – significantly increases the likelihood that a financial firm has engaged in unconscionable conduct.

 However, recent case law has found ‘that assset-based lending is not, by itself, unconscionable conduct unless there is something about the transactions which, in all the circumstances of the cases, makes it so’ (Jams 2 Pty Ltd v Stubbings VSCA 200).